Orthopaedic Injury Claims

 Spinal surgery errors can occur while removing tumours, relieving compression on the spinal cord and carrying out spinal stabilisation.
 When performed with absolute care and attention, spinal surgeries are successful.
 But as with other types of surgeries, mistakes are inevitable.

-Some common examples of Orthopaedic injury negligence in this category includes failure to image properly, operating on the wrong area, failure to receive informed patient consent, failure to operate on time etc.
+Some common examples of Orthopaedic injury negligence in this category include failure to image properly, operating on the wrong area, failure to receive informed patient consent, failure to operate on time etc.

 If your surgeon has made a mistake during your spine implants, we are here to guide you with your orthopaedic claims.